Getting to Decision-Makers

 Are your salespeople successful at calling on decision-makers?
 And once they reach them, do your sales people know what to say?
 Unfortunately, all too often the answer to these questions is “no.” Many sales people (especially less experienced ones) are reluctant to call on decision-makers.
 Either due to fear or inexperience they avoid the decision-makers and instead spend their time with the order placers — who ironically are the people that are often hardest to sell!

 Which Door Will You Use?

-Sit down with an experienced sales trainer and you can certainly learn many techniques for getting the door open with decision-makers; however, before you reach for the doorknob, take time to get prepared.
+Sit down with an experienced sales trainer and you can certainly learn many techniques for getting the door open with decision-makers; however, before you reach for the doorknob or phone, take time to prepare.

 Ideally, you should be targeting the highest level person who will directly benefit from the value you can offer.
 For example, if you sell strategic staffing solutions, like on-site programs, you probably need to call on the head of HR (since you’re likely dealing with a large organization) and also the CFO, COO or Plant Manager.

 If you sell supplemental staffing solutions, then the appropriate decision-makers are likely the department heads and other hiring managers who will benefit from the quality of your services.

 Please note that the “right” person will vary greatly depending on the size of the company you are targeting.
 Target a large employer and you may have to deal with the CFO, controller, department heads, and/or HR.
 Target small companies and the president should be on your list.

 Once you’ve identified whom you want to target (by name!), you then need a strategy for getting in the door.
 Here are three ideas:

 The Front Door